kichappa/AutoRclone/Readme.md

 Step 4.
 Add service accounts or Google Groups into Team Drive
 ---------------------------------
-_If you do not use Team Drive, just skip._
+_If you do not use Team Drive, skip ahead._

 **Warning:** It is **NOT** recommended to use service accounts to clone to folders that are not in teamdrives; service accounts work best with teamdrives.